I have a question about when to file Form 1041… When should I file?

 For fiscal year estates and trusts, file Form 1041 and Schedule(s) K-1 by the 15th day of the 4th month following the close of the tax year.

 More Help With Filing a Form 1041 for an Estate

-File estate tax Form 1041 in the year the estate closed.
-Make sure you mark the Final return box on the face of the return.
+In the year the estate is closed, make sure you mark the Final return box on the face of the return.
 Also, check the Final K-1 box at the top of Schedule K-1.

 If you need more help understanding when Form 1041 is due and other questions related to estate taxes for the deceased, let H&R Block help.
 Whether you make an appointment with one of our knowledgeable tax pros, you can count on H&R Block to help you.

 You will receive a Form 1099-R when you make a withdrawal from a IRA, 401(k) or other retirement account.
 Learn more from the tax experts at H&R Block.